GabrielSamberg/GabrielSamberg/README.md

 ### Research Interests

 - Optimal transport and related optimization methods
-- Data matching, clustering, and representation learning
+- Data matching and clustering methods
+- Tensor algebra and its applications in low rank and dimensionality reduction methods
 - Statistical analysis and data science
 - Applied and theoretical machine learning

 ### Research Profile

-- Independent, self-directed research with validation and empirical grounding
+- Independent and initiative, conducting research with validation and empirical grounding
 - Strong mathematical foundation with practical implementation experience
 - Comfortable translating theory into working code